tudor555/Rentalio-website/db/README.md

 ## Overview

-This project provides a series of scripts to manage MongoDB database and collection creation using TypeScript. \
+This project provides a series of scripts to manage MongoDB database and collection creation using TypeScript. <br>
 The scripts cover the initialization of essential collections for a platform that deals with user management, listings, reservations, payments, and more.

 The project uses TypeScript along with `ts-node` to execute migration scripts seamlessly.